 The backgrounds are well made, the CGI never felt choppy, and I like the character designs.

-I've heard from some people that this is their favorite OP of the season, but it just sounded like pretty generic electro to me.
+some people that this is their favorite OP of the season, but it just sounded like pretty generic electro to me.

 Same thing with the ED, not saying they're bad but I've heard better.